-This general standard for canned finfish derives its authority from the Fish Inspection Regulations.
-It defines minimum acceptability for taint, decomposition, unwholesomeness and other requirements, other than weight, as defined in the Fish Inspection Act and Regulations and describes methods for determining that acceptability.
+This standard for canned sardines derives its authority from the Fish Inspection Regulations.
+It defines minimum acceptability of canned sardines for taint, decomposition, unwholesomeness and other requirements, other than weight, as defined in the Fish Inspection Act and Regulations and describes methods for determining that acceptability.